Monday, 5 November 2012

 The women rummaged through their boxes to get out their caps and dresses and each Ten sat down together to eat roast venison and boiled buffalo, puddings, tarts, tea and coffee.
 There were prayers and speeches until Elder Glover said

-“we will have no more speaking for the present, but you old men can take your old women and enjoy yourselves in the dance”and Captain Ballantyne was heard saying
+“we will have no more speaking for the present, but you old men can take your old women and enjoy yourselves in the dance”

-“old men and young maids, Brother Glover”to laughter from all.
+“old men and young maids, Brother Glover”

 Then they had songs and comic anecdotes and they danced till 2 o’clock in the morning to the music of Elder Pitt’s violin and Henry Clegg’s dulcimer.